amarcr77/cloud/README.md

 # Cloud Computing Repository

 ## Overview
 This repository contains various resources, guides, and documentation related to cloud computing, containerization, DevOps tools, and virtualization.
-It includes PDFs, PowerPoint presentations, text files, and scripts that cover topics such as AWS, Docker, Kubernetes, Jenkins, and more.
+It includes PDFs, PowerPoint presentations, text files, and scripts that cover topics such as AWS, Docker, Kubernetes, Jenkins,and more.

 ## Contents